java80/ecommerce-shopping-cart/README.md

 ## Project Name

-React Ecommerce-shopping Cart
+React Ecommerce-Backend-Inventory managment

 ## Project Description

-In this project,a fully functional e-commerce web application will be built in React JS, using https://airtable.com/api api design.
+In this project,React Ecommerce-Backend-Inventory managment application will be built in React JS, using https://airtable.com/api api design.

-In the backend, the E-commerce administrator will be able to do the following:
-1 Able to add new product with no image
-2 Edit product
-3 Delete product.
-On the the front end, customer/user will be able to do the following:
+The client will be able to do the following:
-1 View list of product in the store
+-View list of product in the store/backend
-2 Add product to the shopping cart

-- Able to add new product with url images
+-Able to add new product with image url
-- Edit product
+-Edit product
-- View list of product in the store
-- Add product to the shopping cart

 ## Wireframes